Compiled AI: Deterministic Code Generation for LLM-Based Workflow Automation: Introduction

 Empirical studies reveal persistent reliability challenges in runtime agent systems. \citet{cemri2025multiagent} found that 79\% of multi-agent failures stem from specification and coordination issues rather than infrastructure.
 Salesforce's CRMArena-Pro benchmark shows agent success rates degrading from 58\% in single-turn to 35\% in multi-turn interactions \citep{salesforce2025agents}.
 Non-determinism persists even at temperature=0: \citet{atil2024nondeterminism} found accuracy varies up to 15\% across runs, and \citet{ouyang2023nondeterminism} demonstrated 18--75\% output variance due to architectural factors including Mixture-of-Experts routing.
 These limitations are especially problematic in healthcare, where prior authorization workflows, clinical document processing, and billing automation require determinism, auditability, and compliance with HIPAA and CMS decision timeframes.

 This paper investigates compiled AI as a design point optimized for well-specified, high-volume, compliance-sensitive workflows.
 The key observation is that many enterprise workflows require intelligence to \emph{design} but not to \emph{execute} repeatedly.
-Once business logic is specified and validated, repeated execution can be handled by conventional software infrastructure---with full observability enabling targeted refinement of compiled artifacts over time.
-Rather than interpreting natural language at runtime, an LLM is constrained to generate narrow business-logic functions within pre-validated templates.
-These artifacts pass a multi-stage validation pipeline (security analysis, syntactic verification, execution testing, output accuracy) before deployment as static code with predictable latency, zero stochasticity, and near-zero marginal inference cost.
+Once business logic is specified and validated, repeated execution can be handled by conventional software infrastructure, with full observability enabling targeted refinement of compiled artifacts over time.
+Rather than interpreting natural language for orchestration at runtime, an LLM is constrained to generate narrow business-logic functions within pre-validated templates.
+These artifacts pass a multi-stage validation pipeline (security analysis, syntactic verification, execution testing, output accuracy) before deployment as static code with predictable orchestration latency, deterministic control flow, and amortized inference cost.